 I say one thing because the foundation is a part of the plan, but I listed them separately because the foundation is just as important as the plan itself.
 That’s my favorite word in entrepreneurship: foundation.
 You aren’t just picking a place to start, you’re designing a place to start.

-- There is strategy in establishing a starting point that you thought about the pros and cons of.
+- Strategy in establishing a starting point that you thought about the pros and cons of.

-- There is strength in that because your foundation is strategically chosen, you will be able to support your future endeavors.
+- Strength in that because your foundation is strategically chosen, you will be able to support your future endeavors.

-- There is growth in that your foundation will not crumble underneath the expansion of your entrepreneurial ventures, so you can keep building up.
+- Growth in that your foundation will not crumble underneath the expansion of your entrepreneurial ventures, so you can keep building up.

 The foundation supports all of the actions you take next.
 When creating your foundation, you consider your obstacles and design your foundation to overcome them.